VeDVeX/VeDVeX/README.md

 ![Fiddler](https://img.shields.io/badge/-Fiddler-00CC00)
 ![Wireshark](https://img.shields.io/badge/-Wireshark-1F9AF1?logo=wireshark)

-- Used Fiddler, Postman, and Wireshark for API testing and traffic inspection.
+- Used Postman, Fiddler, and Wireshark for API testing and traffic inspection.
 - Debugged request flows and identified integration issues.

+---

+## 📦 Final Competencies

+My skill set covers **backend**, **frontend**, **infrastructure**, and **testing**.
+I build complete solutions **end-to-end** — from backend logic and automation to infrastructure setup and user interfaces.

+I focus on:
+- Reliable backend systems and automation tools
+- Clean and practical frontend interfaces
+- Scalable and fault-tolerant infrastructure
+- Careful testing, debugging, and traffic analysis

+I create solutions that are stable, maintainable, and ready for real use.

 ---